 Creating a Behavioral Assessment Team / Behavioral Intervention Team

 As practitioners, no matter what field you are in, you have an obligation to look at every critical incident from around the world.
-You have an obligation to look at what went wrong, what went right, and what you can learn and apply at your organization if a critical incident occurred at your workplace.
+You have an obligation to look at what went wrong and what went right.
+With each critical event, there are multiple lessons you can apply at your organization.
 On April 16, 2007, the largest mass shooting at its time was committed at Virginia Tech.
 Thirty-two people died after being gunned down on the campus.
 This event spurned the creation of Behavior Assessment Teams (BATs) and Behavioral Intervention Teams (BITs).
-Both the United States Secret Service and the Department of Education strongly recommend that schools implement processes and teams to assess and manage potential threats.
+Both the United States' Secret Service and the Department of Education strongly recommend that schools implement processes and teams to assess and manage potential threats.
 In addition, numerous businesses and organizations have implemented similar models.

 The threat of violence is certainly not just limited to educational institutions.
 A quarter of United States workers have said their workplace has had a least one incident of workplace violence.
 In 2017, more than 18,000 people suffered from non-fatal injuries and more than 800 died from workplace violence.
 The OSHA General Duty Clause requires that employers maintain a place of employment that is free from known or foreseen hazards.
 Part of fulfilling the OSHA General Duty clause in ensuring processes in place to assess and manage potential threats.